Vietnam.vn - Nền tảng quảng bá Việt Nam

 The results also showed the cancer-preventive potential of glucosinolates.

-Amber Sommer, a nutritionist at the Cleveland Clinic, mentioned the potential cancer-fighting power of cruciferous vegetables like bok choy.
-She noted that bok choy has the ability to fight two carcinogens: nitrosamines and polycyclic aromatic hydrocarbons found in charred, cured, or grilled meats.
+Amber Sommer, a nutritionist at the Cleveland Clinic, has mentioned the potential cancer-fighting power of cruciferous vegetables like bok choy.
+She notes that bok choy has the ability to fight two carcinogens: nitrosamines and polycyclic aromatic hydrocarbons found in charred, cured, or grilled meats.

 Moody says she likes to chop and stir-fry bok choy.
 Other options include stir-frying it with eggs or making it into soup.

-Note: To reduce unpleasant side effects such as bloating, cruciferous vegetables should be cooked to make them easier to digest.
+Note: To reduce unpleasant side effects like gas, cook cruciferous vegetables to make them easier to digest.

 Source: https://thanhnien.vn/cai-thia-giup-giam-huyet-ap-va-nguy-co-ung-thu-185241208042217535.htm